Frequently Asked Questions

 In a forward facing car seat installed behind the driver or passenger seat, all the child can see is the back of the front seat, with a limited view of the side window.
 In a rear facing car seat the child has a great view out of the side and rear windows.

 When you're driving you should concentrate on the road and not turn around to look at your child.
-If they are in a rear facing seat, you are far less likely to turn around to talk to them, which will make you a safer driver.
 There are mirrors available that you can attach to the vehicle seat's head rest.
 That way you can see your baby in the rear view mirror.

 If your car's airbag can be switched off, it is also a good idea to put your baby in the front seat next to you.
-That way you can see each other while you're driving.
+That way you can see each other while you're driving, and some babies are happier when they can see you.

 Travel sickness occurs when your brain receives mixed messages, it has nothing to do with the direction of travel.
 Your body can feel movement, but because your eyes can only see the car's stationary interior, you feel nauseous.
 The effect is usually worse if you look down, for example to read a book, and when the car goes around corners or over bumps.
 Looking out of the window at the horizon can help.